 - Transversal Video: The Editor Function

-Participants explore the basic elements of the method “Dynamic Configurations with Transversal Video” (DCTV), which include four key relations that structure performing arts and embodied practice; a feedback loop between lab design and experimental moment; and the analysis of richly open-ended video material.
-This is supported by a new, post-technoscientific definition of laboratoriality.
+Since 2017, I have been offering workshops introducing the theoretical framework and specific research method described in Making a Laboratory.
+Participants explore the basic elements of the method “Dynamic Configurations with Transversal Video” (DCTV), including four key relations that structure performing arts and embodied practice; an iterative cycle between lab design and experimental moment; and the analysis of richly co-authored video material.
+The method is contextualized within a post-scientific definition of laboratoriality.

-Practical experimentation is augmented by video screenings, showcasing works created during the 2017 AHRC-funded Judaica Project lab and introducing the videographic Journal of Embodied Research.
-This talk/workshop changes the way participants think about and understand embodiment, audiovisuality, and research.
+During the workshops, practical experimentation is augmented by video screenings, showcasing works created out of the 2017 AHRC-funded Judaica Project lab and introducing the videographic Journal of Embodied Research.
+The workshop is intended to change the way participants think about and work with embodiment, identity, audiovisuality, and knowledge/research.